18 July, 1943

 Because the pages here are a partial reconstruction, links to missing pages

 with a star *.
-Links that give

-The reader is advised to search
+The reader is advised to search for

-information in both sites.
+information on both sites.

 Photographs are included in the formal